chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 We have now seen how to define entities and how to persist them, but also saw a glimpse of how to query them with the `User.findOne()` method call when we updated the entity.

 The `ChiselEntity` base class provides two convenience methods, `findOne()` and `findMany()`, which you can use to query for entities of that type.
-Both of the method take a restriction object as an argument.
+Both of the method take an object as an argument, which represents the filtering restrictions.

 For example, to query one entity with a given `username`, you could define the following endpoint: